 Endurance Road Bikes

 Endurance road bikes are beginner-friendly because of their geometry.
 They allow you to ride in a more upright position that is more comfortable and does not require much flexibility.
 So if you are starting with road cycling, an endurance road bike may be a good option.
-However, the downside of endurance road bikes is that you will be slower due to less aerodynamic position.
+However, the downside of endurance road bikes is that you will be slower due to a less aerodynamic position.

 Performance Road Bikes